Introduction and how to use this issue pack

 In Malawi, most farmers sell their groundnuts shelled and raw.
 Many also sell groundnuts raw and unshelled, and a few sell fried or roasted groundnuts.

-Most farmers in Malawi sell their groundnuts to vendors, and many sell in local markets.
-Almost all farmers sell their groundnuts as individuals, rather than as a group or co-operative.
-Most but not all groundnut farmers – both men and women – get information about where to sell and what prices to expect from their fellow farmers, while some market information comes from the radio or from extension workers.
+Most farmers in Malawi sell to vendors, and many sell in local markets.
+Almost all sell their groundnuts as individuals, rather than as a group or co-operative.
+Most but not all groundnut farmers—both men and women—get information about where to sell and what prices to expect from their fellow farmers, while some receive market information from the radio or from extension workers.

 One of the biggest challenges farmers face when trying to sell their groundnuts is being cheated by middlemen.
-Other challenges include difficulty in determining a selling price and the cost of transportation.
+Other challenges include difficulties determining a selling price and the cost of transportation.
 Many growers say they are not satisfied with the selling price for groundnuts.

 Most individual farmers cannot afford processing equipment.
 High levels of aflatoxin and poor prices make groundnut businesses challenging.
 There is limited access to credit and high interest rates.